-Proteins molecules play many critical roles in our body.
+Protein molecules play many critical roles in our body.
 They have large and complex structures, and understanding of the relationship between their structures and biological functions is a crucial key for biology and medicines.
-At the resent, to conceptualize structures of proteins, we rely on computer graphics of their three-dimensional (3D) structure.
+At the present, to conceptualize structures of proteins, we rely on computer graphics of their three-dimensional (3D) structure.
 On the other hand, physical models can convey “intuitive” understanding, and that is really useful for education and even for peer discussion.
 The first author Kawakami invented a new molecular model called “Kawakami model”, which is a soft, transparent handleable model, can be fabricated by 3D printing and transparent silicone resin.
 A full-color printed amino acid chain structure is embedded in the silicone body.
-The silicone body represents the molecular surface of protein molecule.
+The silicone body represents the molecular surface of a protein molecule.
 Users can simultaneously feel the molecular surface, view through the main chain structure, and even manually simulate molecular docking.
 This model is already commercialized and available upon request.
-So far Many Kawakami models have already been shipped and being used as effective discussion tools for the classroom/laboratory, exhibition in museums/institutes, and outreach activities.
-In this session, some Kawakami-model will be presented, and demonstration of “Hands-On” protein-ligand docking and protein-protein interaction will be performed.
+So far many Kawakami models have already been shipped and being used as effective discussion tools for the classroom/laboratory, exhibition in museums/institutes, and outreach activities.
+In this session, some Kawakami models will be presented, and demonstration of “hands-on” protein-ligand docking and protein-protein interaction will be performed.

 Smart walking stick for blind people: an application of 3D printer

 Faidur Rahman, Md.
 Allama Ikbal, Univ. of Rajshahi (Bangladesh); Md.
 Hasnat Kabir, Hidemitsu Furukawa, Yamagata Univ.
 (Japan)